securisec/mixto-lite/README.md

 Where possible, the lite sdk offers a MixtoLite class (depends on the language) with the following three methods:
   - **MakeRequest** Generic request builder for mixto
   - **AddCommit** Used to add commits to a Mixto entry
+  - **GetEntryIDs** Get entry IDs for a specific workspace.
+If workspace is not specified, this method may return an entry array.
   - **GetWorkspaces** Used to get all workspaces, entries and commits
     - Provides workspace, entry_id, commit_id etc